Camerons Brewery: Public listing and acquisition trail

 In 1922, Watson's son, John Watson Cameron joined the company, and in 1935 he was made chairman and managing director.
 The company share price doubled in value between 1933 and 1938.
 Cameron's ale was sold as far north as Newbiggin-by-the-Sea in Northumberland, as far east as Guisborough, as far west as Hawes and as far south as Thirsk by 1938.
 Directly and indirectly the company employed 1,500 people.
 Cameron's owned 46 per cent of all public houses within the Borough of Hartlepool by 1939.

-In 1950, John Watson Cameron's wife, Lillian, was appointed to the board, responsible for the furnishings and decoration of Cameron's licensed houses.
-In 1953, the Stranton bottling facility was opened.
 In March 1955, Strongarm bitter was introduced, as the industrial workers of West Hartlepool demanded a stronger pint.

 A controlling interest was acquired in John J Hunt, which owned the Ebor Brewery in York and Scarborough & Whitby Breweries along with 221 licensed public houses for around £400,000 in 1953.
 In 1956 J Fryer & Sons of Brompton-on-Swale was acquired.
 In 1959 the West Auckland Brewery was acquired with 80 licensed public houses.
 The company owned around 700 public houses by 1960.

 In 1961 Russell & Wrangham of Malton, with 90 licensed public houses. was acquired from Tetley Walker.
 By 1967 the company had a market capitalization of £6.7 million, or £106 million in 2013 prices.
 In 1971, John Watson Cameron retired as managing director, although he remained as executive chairman, and his son, John Martin Cameron, became managing director.
 Cameron's introduced its own "lager" brand, Icegold, in 1972.
 Icegold was top fermented and actually a very pale ale rather than an authentic lager.